 Windows and doors are a main source of energy loss in your home.
-Creating a tight seal, that still lets you operate your windows easily, can save money on your energy bills.
+You can get stainless steel windows for your home to begin with!
+But if you are on a tight budget, creating a tight seal, that still lets you operate your windows easily, can save money on your energy bills.
 Here are some helpful tips for installing weatherstripping around windows.

 Choosing Your Weather Stripping:

 Made from bronze, aluminum, stainless steel or vinyl

 Sometimes nailed in place to the sides and top of the window frame and to the sash on the bottom

 Angled or V-shaped strips work best for double-hung windows and are also suitable for doors

 They’re durable and can’t be seen when the door or window is closed, but can make opening and closing difficult and installation is somewhat tricky.

 Made from vinyl, felt or foam attached to wood or metal strips